nicotroia/react-router-document-title/README.md

 ## Dynamic titles

 Instead of passing a static string, you may pass a function that accepts the current location and component props as arguments.
-This means the handler does not need to live within the component itself.
+This means the handler does not need to live within the component itself and can be easily tested.

 ### Using pathname only